Rohan-Julius/imdb-sentiment-analyzer/README.md

 - Classical baselines perform competitively but below Transformers: TF‑IDF + Logistic Regression reaches Accuracy/F1 ≈ 0.914, while TF‑IDF + Linear SVM reaches ≈ 0.920, confirming feature‑engineered linear models are solid but outperformed by contextual encoders.
 - Recommendation: use roBERTa for highest quality, use DistilBERT when latency or memory is constrained, and keep TF‑IDF baselines as interpretable references or low‑resource fallbacks

-Why sarcasm and summary
-Sarcasm can invert sentiment cues, so a detector helps contextualize confidence and warn when sentiment may mislead, while a short summary improves readability for long reviews in the UI.[4][3][5]

 Links:
 Google colab: https://colab.research.google.com/drive/1Elb_iCFLgrwIcANbZwZihPfNyeBQDqgx#scrollTo=oVl0yNIiRQNd